5 Literacy Activities For Children Studying In A Preschool

 If your children love knocking down various things in your house, the Alphabet Knock Down is the best literacy activity for him.
 The basic purpose of the game is to help them identify various letters.
 You will just need some Popsicle sticks, letter stickers and a pool noodle.
 Give a ball to your child and check whether they can knock down a letter when you call it out.

 - Snowball Throw

 The snowball throw game is quite interesting as children love throwing snowballs.
-You just need some ping-pong balls, tape and paper.
-Stick some paper letters on the wall and ask your kids to throw snowballs at them when you call out a specific letter.
-It is an opportunity for kids to learn various alphabets and even improve their coordination skills.
-Since there are so many literacy activities to keep your child engaged in a preschool, it’s time you start looking for one in Reigate and your kids will soon fall in love with reading and writing.
+You just need some ping-pong balls, tape, and paper.
+Stick some paper letters on the wall and ask your children to throw snowballs at them when you call out a specific letter.
+It is an opportunity for children to learn various alphabets and even improve their coordination skills.
+Since there are so many literacy activities to keep your child engaged in a preschool, it’s time you start looking for one in Reigate and your children will soon fall in love with reading and writing.